 On Aug.
 5, 1896, white workers attacked Black workers in Arkansas who were coming to work on the Kansas City, Pittsburg, and Gulf Railway.

-This was part of a pattern of labor-related racial terrorism that was sweeping Arkansas at the time.
-Continue reading at the Encyclopedia of Arkansas.
+As a result, three African Americans were killed and eight wounded.
+This was part of a pattern of labor-related, white supremacist terrorism that was sweeping Arkansas at the time.

-For a lesson on teaching about the history and legacy of African Americans being forcibly denied access to their land, employment, housing, and more, see “Burning Tulsa: The Legacy of Black Dispossession.”
+Burning Tulsa: The Legacy of Black Dispossession: A lesson on teaching about the history and legacy of African Americans being forcibly denied access to their land, employment, housing, and more, see